Malivil/TTT-Randomat-20/README.md

 Another thing that was added is the concept of an event "type".
 This is currently being used to make sure multiple events that override weapons (like Harpoon, Slam, Prop Hunt, etc.) don't run concurrently.
 To set your event to not conflict with those as well, set the `Type` property to `EVENT_TYPE_WEAPON_OVERRIDE`.

 # Special Thanks
-- [Dem](https://steamcommunity.com/profiles/76561198076733538) for the "TTT Randomat 2.0" mod which this is an update to.
+- [Dem](https://steamcommunity.com/profiles/76561198076733538) for the "TTT Randomat 2.0" mod which this is an update to
-- [Gamefreak](https://steamcommunity.com/id/realgamefreak) for the "TTT Randomat" mod which THAT was an update to.
+- [Gamefreak](https://steamcommunity.com/id/realgamefreak) for the "TTT Randomat" mod which THAT was an update to
 - [Grodbert](https://steamcommunity.com/id/Grodbert) for the [SCP-871](https://steamcommunity.com/sharedfiles/filedetails/?id=1992626478) model which is used in the "The Cake is a Lie" event
 - u/LegateLaurie on Reddit for the idea for the "Shh...
 It's a Secret!" event
 - u/Shark_Shooter on Reddit for the idea for the "Come on and SLAM!" event